Algebraic Groups with Torsors That Are Versal for All Affine Varieties: Torsion Line Bundles Requiring Many Sections to Generate

 In general, for $\ell>1$, the precise value of $g_k(\ell,m)$ is sensitive to arithmetic properties of the field $k$.
 This demonstrated in Example~\ref{EX:Gk-and-u-inv} and Corollary~\ref{CR:upper-bound-on-Gk}.

-We begin by recalling a result of F\"orster \cite{Forster_1964_number_of_generators} (see \cite{First_2017_number_of_generators} for a more modern treatment): Every rank-$n$ projective module over a noetherian ring of Krull dimension $m$ is generated by $m+n$ elements.
+We begin by recalling a result of Forster \cite{Forster_1964_number_of_generators} (see \cite{First_2017_number_of_generators} for a more modern treatment): Every rank-$n$ projective module over a noetherian ring of Krull dimension $m$ is generated by $m+n$ elements.
 This implies:

 \begin{lem} For every field $k$ and $\ell,m\in\N\cup\{0\}$ with $\ell\neq 1$, we have $g_k(\ell,m)\geq m$. \end{lem}